Courtney C. Smith

 Courtney is admitted to practice law in Indiana, in the United States District Court for the Northern District and in the United States District Court for the Southern District.

-Courtney was recently appointed as the Porter County Representative for the Shared Ethics Advisory Commission.
+Courtney was recently voted as Vice President of the Shared Ethics Advisory Commission and is the representitive for Porter County.
 She also sits on the Advisory Board for Thorgren Tool & Molding, Co.
 Inc. in Valparaiso.

 Dissolution of Marriage